percona/percona-server-mongodb-operator/source/monitoring.rst

       $ kubectl apply -f deploy/cr.yaml

 #.
-Check that correspondent Pods are
+Check that corresponding Pods are
    not in a cycle of stopping and restarting.
 This cycle occurs if there are errors on the previous steps:

    .. code:: bash